Elv13/reclaimail/docker-routing/README.md

 ## Planned

- * Generate XML files for cisco phones
+ * Generate XML files for cisco and polycom phones
- * Generate payloads for some dev boards
+ * Generate PXE payloads for some dev boards
  * Allow x86 PCs to boot from a list of ISOs
+ * Offer PXE menus to onboard hardware into a k8s cluster
+ * Pry udhcpd, ifupdown and uhttpd off busybox and make Lua modules using dnsmasq event loop.
+ * Remove Debian and use FROM:scratch without a shell or any other packages than musl, dnsmasq + Lua modules.